mitsukan/oyster_card/README.md

 We had an interesting dicussion in regards to the RSpec syntaxing, and the differences with the old `should be` lines vs `expect`.
 Ideally we would be looking to use `expect` instead of should.

 #### Challenge 7: Deducting money

+Taking similar testing methodology for the `top_up` method, I implemented and passed the `deduct` method.